imtayadeway/imtayadeway.github.io/_drafts/2018-02-17-getting-clojure-review.md

 idioms too, attitudes that might change over time.
 I loved idea that I could learn to speak Ruby not just adequately but like a native.

-By this time I felt bold enough to call myself a Rubyist.
+By this time I felt bold enough to call myself a Rubyist, and I owed much of the enthusiasm I felt toward the language, and the success I had early on in my career, to this book.
 I bought another of Olsen's books on design patterns and read it cover to cover, again, multiple times.
-I was ambitious and knew that "good" programmers have experience and expertise working in different programming paradigms, but still not sure in what direction I would go.
-So I learned with great interest that Olsen was either working on, or had declared an intention to write, a book about Clojure.
+I was ambitious and knew that "good" programmers have experience and expertise working in different programming paradigms while still not sure in what direction I would go.
+So I learned with great interest that he was either working on, or had declared an intention to write, a book about Clojure.

-I had no idea at this point what Clojure was, but Russ had gained my trust enough for me to want to read about his new book, whatever it was about.
+I had no idea at this point what Clojure was, but the author had gained my trust enough for me to want to read about his new book, whatever it was about.

-Of course I had no idea at the time that this book would be in the pipeline for years.
+Of course I had no clue at the time that this book would be in the pipeline for years.
 I understand; these things take time.
-But, impatient as I was, I started learning about Clojure anyway.
+When I felt confident enough to start learning another language, I decided to go ahead with Clojure anyway.
 I have now played with it for about 3 years, have pored through some books that were good at what they set out to do (exhaustively survey the features of the language), have built some things of a certain size.
-Alas, not getting to code and think in my second language every day, I have never felt that I really "got" Clojure, that I really knew it under the skin in the same way that I knew Ruby.
+Alas, not getting to code and think in my second language every day, I have never felt that I really "got" Clojure, that I really knew it the same way that I knew Ruby.
 I could not properly call myself a Clojurist.

-So I was pretty excited when I learned that Russ' book was nearing completion, and that its title is, perfectly, *Getting Clojure*.
+So I was pretty excited when I learned that Russ' book was nearing completion, and that its title was, perfectly, *Getting Clojure*.
 When it came out in beta form, I did something I almost never do - I bought the eBook (I like to do my reading away from the computer).